 When a driver wants to enter a road from a driveway, or vice versa, the driver is required to give way to any vehicles already travelling on the road, as well as any pedestrians or bicycle riders on the footpath that the driver must cross.

 It doesn’t matter whether that driveway is private or used for commercial purposes, such as a service station or a shopping centre, the rules remain the same.

 For more information see the Victorian Road Safety Road Rules rule 296.

 On some roads lanes are set aside during certain hours or at all times for use by designated vehicles such as bicycles, trucks, public transport vehicles or private vehicles with multiple occupants.
 These restrictions are set out on signs.

 Bike lanes, bus lanes, trams lanes and truck lanes

-The only vehicles permitted to use bicycle lanes are bicycles, the only vehicles permitted to use most bus lanes are buses, tram lanes are for trams and public buses only, and truck lanes are for trucks only.
+The only vehicles permitted to use bicycle lanes are bicycles, the only vehicles permitted to use most bus lanes are buses, coaches and bicycles, tram lanes are for trams and public buses only, and truck lanes are for trucks only.
 Some exceptions are explained below.

 Tram lanes are marked along the left side of the tram tracks (in the direction of travel) by a continuous yellow line in addition to the tram lane signs.
 Other types of lanes (bus or truck lanes) must have appropriate signs or road markings.
 Some lanes are highlighted with coloured pavement (green for bicycle lanes, red for bus lanes).